scaleoutsean/awesome-solidfire/README.md

 ### NetApp HCI

 - NetApp HCI (NetApp HCI compute nodes connected via iSCSI to NetApp HCI storage nodes - some call it "disaggregated HCI" or dHCI)
-  - View all currently available models in 3D [here](https://apps.kaonadn.net/4817930843848704/index.html) (click on NetApp HCI))
+  - End of Sale sometime in Q1CY22 (check official NetApp announcements)

 ## Why SolidFire

-- Fully programmable storage - from the initial node configuration to automated storage provisioning for containers
+- Fully programmable storage - from initial node configuration to automated storage provisioning for containers
 - Public Cloud-like, set-and-forget iSCSI storage for clients ranging from bare metal x86-64 servers to hypervisors, VMs and containers
-- Always-on storage efficiency with zero-performance impact.
+- Always-On storage efficiency with zero-performance impact.
 Compression and deduplication cannot be disabled
 - Granular storage capacity and performance management - Minimum, Maximum and Burst storage policies may be assigned on a per-volume basis
 - General purpose scale-out storage clusters that are easy to provision, manage, refresh, and scale
 - Availability Zone-like data partitioning for rack, floor, campus environments (SolidFire Protection Domains)